-Recommended Prerequisite: An English 10 BC Graduation Program

-4 Credits English Language Arts or 4 Credits Elective Courses Does NOT count for credit in ADULT Graduation Program
+Recommended Prerequisite: An English 10 4 credits English Language Arts or 4 Credits Elective Courses

 ENGLISH 11: CREATIVE WRITING 11

 Creative Writing 11 is designed for students who are interested in developing confidence and refining their writing skills through self-expression for various creative purposes.
 The course provides students with in-depth opportunities to explore personal and cultural identities, memories, and stories in a wide range of genres.
 Creative Writing 11 is grounded in the exploration and application of writing processes, inviting students to express themselves creatively as they reflect on, adjust, and extend their writing skills.